Runtime Interface

 • void Initialize(const Options& options): Used to initialize the framework.

-• Accepts an AimRTCore::Options as initialization parameters.
-The most important item is cfg_file_path, which sets the configuration file path.
+• Receives an AimRTCore::Options as initialization parameters.
+The most important item is cfg_file_path, used to set the configuration file path.

 • void Start(): Starts the framework.

-• If successful, it blocks the current thread and uses it as the main thread for this AimRTCore instance.
+• If startup is successful, it will block the current thread and use the current thread as the main thread for this AimRTCore instance.

-• If successful, returns a std::future<void> handle.
-The wait method of this handle must be called to block and wait for completion after calling the Shutdown method.
+• If startup is successful, it will return a std::future<void> handle.
+After calling the Shutdown method, you need to call the wait method of this handle to block and wait for the end.

-• This method internally starts a new thread as the main thread for this AimRTCore instance.
+• This method will internally start a new thread as the main thread for this AimRTCore instance.

 • void Shutdown(): Stops the framework.

-• Can be called from any thread at any stage and can be called any number of times.
+• This method can be called in any thread and at any stage, and can be called any number of times.

-• After calling this method, the Start method will exit the blocking state after completing all tasks in the main thread.
+• After calling this method, the Start method will exit blocking after completing all tasks in the main thread.

-• Note: Sometimes business logic may block tasks in the main thread, preventing the Start method from exiting the blocking state and gracefully terminating the framework.
-In such cases, an external force kill may be required.
+• Note that sometimes business logic may block tasks in the main thread, causing the Start method to be unable to exit blocking and gracefully end the entire framework.
+In this case, external force kill is needed.

-Developers can create an AimRTCore instance in their Main function, sequentially call its Initialize, Start/AsyncStart methods, and capture the Ctrl-C signal themselves to call the Shutdown method, enabling graceful exit of the AimRTCore instance.
+Developers can create an AimRTCore instance in their own Main function, call its Initialize, Start/AsyncStart methods in sequence, and can capture the Ctrl-C signal themselves to call the Shutdown method to achieve graceful exit of the AimRTCore instance.

-The GetModuleManager method of the AimRTCore type returns a ModuleManager handle, which can be used to register or create modules.
-In App Mode, the RegisterModule or CreateModule interfaces are required:
+The GetModuleManager method of the AimRTCore type can return a ModuleManager handle, which can be used to register or create modules.
+In App mode, you need to use the RegisterModule interface or CreateModule interface it provides:

 namespace aimrt::runtime::core::module {